rstudio/renv/tests/testthat/_snaps/status.md

     Code
       status()
     Output
-      This project does not have a private library.
+      There are no packages installed in the project library.
       Use renv::restore() to install the packages defined in lockfile.

 # reports when project is synchronised